 It's more difficult owing to the item set format but you have more time per question.

-Approximately, it's 3 minutes to cope with one multiple-choice question (it was 1.5 minutes in L1 exam) it's about 12 to 18 minutes per one item set you can expect from 10 to 15 vignettes in one exam session, i.e. 20-30 vignettes in total (recall: one vignette supports from 4 to 6 multiple-choice questions).
+Approximately, it's 3 minutes to cope with one multiple-choice question (it was 1.5 minutes in your level 1 exam) it's about 12 minutes per one item set (recall: one vignette supports 4 multiple-choice questions) you can expect 44 multiple-choice per exam session, i.e. 88 multiple-choice choice questions overall (find our prediction about the number of item sets in the level 2 exam).

-2. CONTENTS OF THE EXAM & CFA LEVEL 2 CURRICULUM
+2. CONTENTS OF THE EXAM & LEVEL 2 CURRICULUM

 Even though you will be tested in the same 10 topics you studied during your level 1 exam, you need to be prepared to apply your knowledge more deeply this time.

-The problems you will have to solve when taking your CFA level 2 exam are highly detailed problems.
-Based on the opinions of those who took the exam, you can expect practically anything from your CFA level 2 Curriculum.
+The problems you will have to solve when taking your level 2 CFA exam are highly detailed problems.
+Based on the opinions of those who took the exam, you can expect practically anything from your level 2 Curriculum.

 It means that you need to be more analytical while studying and pay more attention to detail.

-In comparison with the level 1 exam, CFA level 2 topics have different weights.
-The most important topics for CFA level 2 candidates are Equity, FRA, Fixed Income, and Ethics (all with the topic weight of 10-15%).
-Then, there's Portfolio Management with a weight of 5-15%.
-All other topics, namely Derivatives, Corporate Finance, Quantitative Methods, Economics, and Alternative Investments, are given a weight of 5-10%.
+In comparison with the level 1 exam, level 2 CFA exam topics have different weights.
+The topics with the highest weights are Equity, Financial Statement Analysis (aka.
+Financial Reporting & Analysis), Fixed Income, Ethics, and Portfolio Management: all with the topic weight of 10-15%.
+The other 5 topics, namely Derivatives, Corporate Issuers (aka.
+Corporate Finance), Quantitative Methods, Economics, and Alternative Investments, are given a weight of 5-10%.

 Also, as of June 2019 exam, there's a change in topic weights.
 In the past, Equity was the most important topic with a weight of 15-25%, which had to be taken into account when planning the CFA exam prep.
-Now, as many as 4 topics are given the same importance ranging from 10 to 15%.
-This means you should devote a similar effort to all these topics because you may expect a similar number of questions for these 4 topics.
+Now, as many as 5 topics are given the same importance ranging from 10 to 15%.
+This means you should devote a similar effort to all these topics because you may expect a similar number of questions for these 5 topics.
+However, the Equity topic in your level 2 Curriculum hasn't changed much, which makes it still quite lengthy and important.

 Because of the crucial differences in both the FORMAT and the CONTENTS of level 2 vs level 1 exam, you should arrange your level 2 exam preparation accordingly.